 W-2 agencies have the authority to approve or deny proposed uses of JALs.
-Acceptable uses of JAL funds include:
+JALs can be used for a variety of reasons to assist applicants in obtaining or maintaining employment.
+Acceptable uses of JAL funds include, but are not limited to: